-Norin Arshed is Programme Director for Leadership and Organisational Performance suite of programmes in the Department of Business Management at Heriot-Watt University and is an economist by background, with professional experience both in the public and private sectors.
-Her work concentrates on enterprise policy.
-Norin investigates the role and contribution from those closely linked to the formulation process (ministers and civil servants), whilst also examining how enterprise policy is implemented (national, regional and local economic development agencies), and how entrepreneurs/SMEs experience and utilise such policy initiatives.
-Institutional theory is the theoretical lens used to highlight the dynamics of the enterprise policy process in her work.
+Norin Arshed is an Associate Professor and the Programmes Director for Leadership and Organisational Performance suite of programmes in the Department of Business Management at Heriot-Watt University.
+She is an economist by background, with professional experience both in the public and private sectors.
+Her research concentrates on exploring and understanding the enterprise policy process.
+Institutional theory is the theoretical lens used in her work to highlight the dynamics of enterprise policy process at the macro and micro-levels.
+She is involved with numerous stakeholders in undertaking her research which involve government institutions, think tanks and the private sector.